simplek8s/simplek8s-website/content/news/2024-10/upgrading-to-k8s-1_31.md

 - Control plane load balancers (a few CP might have lower versions than kubeadm during the upgrade)
 - Requires an experimental feature gate [`ControlPlaneKubeletLocalMode`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#feature-gates).
 Normally, this feature is not required until it's GA.
 Now, it seems that alpha features can be released without sufficient notice (🫣).

-I'm not comfortable with this approach, but I acknowledge that the importance of non-surprise upgrades in production environments cannot be ignored.
-Alpha features should never be required for anyone; everyone has limited time to understand and learn about Kubernetes commits and issue messages.
+I'm not comfortable with this approach.
+Alpha features should never be required for anyone.

 ## The Official Way to Upgrade a Kubeadm Cluster